High-pressure electrolysis

 High-pressure electrolysis (HPE) is the electrolysis of water by decomposition of water (H2O) into oxygen (O2) and hydrogen gas (H2) due to the passing of an electric current through the water.
-The difference with a standard proton exchange membrane electrolyzer is the compressed hydrogen output around 120–200 bar at 70 °C. By pressurising the hydrogen in the electrolyser the need for an external hydrogen compressor is eliminated, the average energy consumption for internal differential pressure compression is around 3%.
+The difference with a standard proton exchange membrane (PEM) electrolyzer is the compressed hydrogen output around 120–200 bar at 70 °C. By pressurising the hydrogen in the electrolyser the need for an external hydrogen compressor is eliminated, the average energy consumption for internal differential pressure compression is around 3%.

 Approaches

 As the required compression power for water is less than that for hydrogen-gas the water is pumped up to a high-pressure, in the other approach differential pressure is used.

 There is also an importance for the electrolyser stacks to be able to accept a fluctuating electrical input, such as that found with renewable energy.
 This then enables the ability to help with grid balancing and energy storage.